-Grab your poodle skirt, your 4 cent stamp, your favorite 45 RPM record and your marshmallow fluff.
-We’re bouncing over to the 1950’s to meet a man named Ancel Keys.
+Grab your poodle skirt, your 4-cent stamp, and your favorite 45 RPM record.
+We’re going back to the 1950s to meet a man named Ancel Keys.

 Keys was an American scientist who had a theory that heart disease was the product of too much saturated fat in the diet.
-His theory came about after observing the dramatically lower rates of heart disease in Italy and Spain compared to the United States.
+This theory developed after observing the dramatically lower rates of heart disease in Italy and Spain compared to the United States.

-He noted that the key (pun totally intended) difference in these cultures was what they ate.
+He noted the key (pun totally intended) difference in these cultures was what they ate.

-In the Mediterranean region the traditional diet is made up of an abundance of fresh fruits and veggies, beans, legumes, olive oil, nuts and seeds, and little amounts of meat, dairy and processed foods.
+In the Mediterranean, the traditional diet comprised an abundance of fresh fruits and veggies, beans, legumes, olive oil, nuts and seeds, and small amounts of meat, dairy, and processed foods.

-Historically, Americans have had a hot steamy love affair with meat and dairy and never really got turned on by vegetables.
-(Unless you count french fries as a vegetable like the USDA does, and then we have multiple orgasms.)
+Historically, Americans have had a hot, steamy love affair with meat and dairy and never really got turned on by vegetables unless you count french fries as a vegetable (as the USDA does); french fries give Americans multiple orgasms.

-You may have already pieced it together, but Ancel Keys is responsible for introducing the Mediterranean diet to America, and he was definitely on to something.
+You may have already pieced it together, but Ancel Keys is responsible for introducing the idea of the Mediterranean diet as a specific way of eating to America, and he was definitely onto something.

-Unfortunately, there was a negative backlash from his research that changed the way America eats to this day.
+Unfortunately, there was a negative backlash from his research that changed how America eats to this day.

 Here’s what happened.

-Once word got out that fat was responsible for all the heart attacks happening in the U.S. in the 1950’s, the food industry quickly came up with a solution.
+Once word got out that fat was responsible for all the heart attacks happening in the U.S. at the time, the food industry establishment came up with a solution.

 Well, not so much as it turns out.

-The war on fat had started, real food was swapped out for processed food and the overconsumption of sugar began.
+The war on fat had begun; real food was swapped for highly processed food, and the over-consumption of sugar began.

-Since the 50’s, we have been told that saturated fats are bad for us and are the major contributing factor of heart disease.
+Since the ’50s, we’ve been told that saturated fats are bad for us and are the major contributing factor to heart disease.

-We have also been told that Polyunsaturated fats (remember those Omega’s I talked about?) and monounsaturated fat (think olive oil and avocados) are important to have in moderation.
+We’ve also been told that polyunsaturated fats (remember those omegas I talked about?) and monounsaturated fats (think olive oil and avocados) are important to have in moderation.

 With me so far?